 Set Your Cat Up for Litter Box Success

-We have an excellent article series called Litter Box 101 that goes into greater detail on how to set your cat up for success.
-There a couple things to keep in mind when you are trying to understand why your cat is pooping in unwanted areas.
+We have an excellent article series called Litter Box 101 that goes into greater detail on how to set your cat up for litter box success.
+There are a couple of things to keep in mind when you are trying to understand why your cat is peeing or pooping in unwanted areas.

 Again, it's important to FIRST ensure that your feline doesn't have any underlying medical condition resulting in unwanted messes around the house.
 You should always check with your veterinarian about any changes in your cat's litter box habits.
 After ruling out any medical issues, chances are your cat is probably not happy with their litter box situation.